-Best clear cases for the iPhone 7
+Best Clear Cases for iPhone 7

 Otterbox is known for its protective cases, and the Symmetry line offers that protection in a slimmer profile.
 The Symmetry series offers a number of different color choice and pattern options, but recently Otterbox added a clear version to the lineup.
 Whether you want to show off the shiny new jet black or the luxe rose gold iPhone 7, this is a great way to do that while keeping it protected.

 Otterbox has spent hundreds of hours testing the case to make sure it will keep your phone protected while still looking great.
-It may be a bit more expensive than some of the others, but it is money well spent.
+It may be a bit more expensive than some of the others at $36, but it is money well spent.

 Caseology Skyfall